Injection Printing Machine Monitoring

 Monitoring Usage of Printing Arm

 A large printing equipment manufacturer sells printing ink machines.
 After selling the machine, the company does not monitor the performance of the device - specifically the usage of the printing arm and the drive motor.

-They would like to be able to capture machine performance information in order to provide remote support, troubleshoot what issues might be occurring, and execute repairs.
+They would like to be able to capture machine performance information in order to provide remote support, troubleshoot potential issues, and execute repairs.

 The manufacturer was looking for a solution for injection printing machine monitoring for both newly manufactured print machines as well as those already in the field, including the location of the equipment.

 Two AT-C1.0 units were installed on each machine - one on the robot arm and one on the motor - measuring impact, tilt, vibration and temperature.